-The City Directories of South Carolina are housed at the Published Materials Division of USC’s South Caroliniana Library.
+The City Directories of South Carolina are housed at UofSC’s South Caroliniana Library.
 Many of the Columbia (S.C.)
 City Directores are at the Richland Library.
-Some of this collection was digitized by the Internet Archive as part of a project funded by PASCAL in collaboration with LYRASIS.
-It includes directories …
+It includes directories from the cities of Anderson, Camden, Chester, Clinton, Gaffney, Laurens, Newberry, Sumter, and Union.

 This curated collection brings together diverse archival footage documenting the Civil Rights movement.

 One of two original student organizations established at South Carolina College in 1806, to prepare their members for future leadership roles by strengthening their oratorical skills.